This guide covers the SEO strategies that apply to your business.

 The application process can be detailed, but with the right guidance, it’s manageable.
 Here are some steps you should consider:

-• Prepare for potential requirements such as collateral or guarantees
+Prepare for potential needs such as collateral or guarantees

 Pitfalls to Avoid